HaxeFoundation/haxe-evolution/proposals/0000-arrow-functions.md

 ## Motivation

-* Even simple closures encourage splitting expressions into multiple expressions, which makes code too bloated.
+* Even simple closures encourage splitting expressions into multiple lines, which makes code too bloated.
     It's hard to read and maintain code that heavily relies on anonymous functions.
     ```haxe
     //hard to read